ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_Windows_MSVC.txt

 SUPPORTED MSVC COMPILERS
 ------------------------
-OpenTTD includes projects for MSVC 2005.NET and MSVC 2008.NET.
+OpenCoaster Tycoon includes projects for MSVC 2005.NET and MSVC 2008.NET.
 Both will compile out of the box, providing you have the required libraries/headers;
 which ones, see below.
 There is no support for VS6 or MSVC 2002, or MSVC 2003.NET.
 You are therefore strongly encouraged to either upgrade to